garciaalvaro/github-search/README.md

 ## Docker

 The project also comes with Docker configuration files, so it can be run using Docker.
- - First make sure you have Docker installed.
+ - First make sure you have Docker installed
  - Run the command: `$ docker-compose up -d` which will download and install the dependencies and set up the container
  - Once finished, it will be available in http://localhost:3000